 These targets can also reveal the calling cards of slurring (blurred) images caused by the print cylinder traveling more quickly or slowly than the anilox roll or substrate.
 The hexagonal target further identifies ink balance and drying speeds that can lead to many flexo printing defects.
 “Squash bugs” can also help you troubleshoot issues with the 4-color printing process.

-Adjusting for the Ideal Amount of Flexo Printing Pressure
+Kiss Print Solutions: The Ideal Amount of Flexo Printing Pressure

 Pressure is at the heart of most flexographic printing errors.
 In fact, it’s a primary or secondary cause for 9 of the 12 flexo defects we troubleshoot and solve most often.
 In addition to dot gain, halo, and skip out (mentioned above), these pressure-related problems can also include:

 Your prints may be experiencing too much or too little ink transfer as a direct result of pressure.
 Keep in mind this rule of thumb: An image skipping in the exact same spot each repeat requires more anilox (this could also indicate damage to the image carrier); while random skipping needs more print cylinder impression.